-Developing countries struggle to provide adequate WASH services and sustain these services over time, in particular in rural communities, due to insufficient technical capacity, aging or failing infrastructure, and a lack of funds for daily operations.
-The Circuit Rider Program, hosted by CIWAS, is a model proven to increase the long-term sustainability of these small, rural water systems.
+Since 1976, the Circuit Rider Program has worked in the United States to successfully address the needs of small WASH system operators and administrators, which are similar to those faced by developing nations.
+The Circuit Rider program has a proven track record of increasing the institutional capacity of service providers by increasing the professional expertise of water operators, managers and board members.
 A small group of qualified WASH technicians rotate through a circuit of communities providing advice and training to local operators on issues of sustainability, governance, treatment technologies, operations, and maintenance.
 Over time, the Circuit Riders increase the capacity of communities they serve to assume effective responsibility for their WASH systems.

 The Circuit Rider Program focuses on building the institutional capabilities of local water boards and rural WASH committees to run their own systems by providing on-site support and training in three key areas: